Multidomain master data management gives personalization strategies a better start in life

 1. There is no business owner for the management of customer data and the development of customer insight, and there are conflicting business processes for the creation and referencing of product data.

-Multidomain MDM provides the governance capability to support business ownership and stewardship of the key data elements that are needed for personalization, including customer data, product data, channel data, location data, and more.
+Multidomain master data management provides the governance capability to support business ownership and stewardship of the key data elements that are needed for personalization, including customer data, product data, channel data, location data, and more.

 2. Data is of insufficient quality

-Multidomain MDM can help through its data governance capabilities to ensure that master data such as product and customer data is accurate, complete, and coherent.
+Multidomain master data management can help through its data governance capabilities to ensure that master data such as product and customer data is accurate, complete, and coherent.

 3. Customer data does not provide enough insight

-Multidomain MDM does not develop data on its own.
+Multidomain master data management does not develop data on its own.
 However, it can harness small data that, when combined with master data, yields new insights.
 For example, understanding that two people share the same address may reveal a household relationship.

 4. Not enough sources of data